What is self-marriage?

 Here’s my perspective on self-marriage + my response to the haters that call self-marriage narcissistic.

-Want to get help for your own self-marriage journey?
+Want me to guide you for your own self-marriage journey?